How to Open a New Optometry Practice

 Dr. Dryer’s practice, for example, caters to a clientele looking for unique fashion eyewear and positions itself as a high-end luxury boutique.

-Marketing your practice effectively is crucial.
+Marketing your practice effectively is critical.

 Utilize social media to build a following and engage with potential patients.
 Referral networking can also be an effective strategy.

 Connect with other local private practices, such as physicians, specialists, dentists, and therapists, to build a referral network.
+Additionally, consider offering incentives like discounts on glasses or contact lenses to encourage patient referrals.

 Managing the Build-Out